tocshi/project-lila/README.md

   * Skill 8: Earthen Wall
   * Skill 9: Move Like Wind
   * Skill 10: Shield Charge
 * Equipment and Inventory
+* Display Buff Bar
+* Skill GUI
+* Class Change Mechanic
-* Fix basic attack to be based on weapon and not class
+* Fix basic attack to be based on weapon and not class(low priority)